slbailey/Retrovue/docs/domain/IngestPipeline.md

 ## Purpose

 Define how external media becomes part of RetroVue's managed library.
-The ingest pipeline is responsible for enumerating sources, selecting which collections are eligible, pulling asset records, enriching those records, and storing them in RetroVue.
+The ingest pipeline is responsible for enumerating sources, selecting which collections are eligible, creating asset records, enriching those records, and storing them in RetroVue.

+**Critical Rule**: Assets created during ingest start in `state='new'` and progress through `enriching` → `ready` lifecycle states.
+Only assets in `ready` state are eligible for scheduling and playout.

 ## Core model / scope